Revealing Excited States of Rotational Bose-Einstein Condensates: MODELS AND METHODS

-\textit{Method.}---To calculate excited states, we apply the CHiSD method to search for an index-$k$ saddle point ($k$-saddle).
-The CHiSD method can be regarded as a generalization of the imaginary time method to high-index saddle points.
+Here we briefly introduce the CHiSD method and its numerical implementations to calculate the excited states, and the details can be found in the reference.\cite{yin2022constrained} The CHiSD method can be regarded as a generalization of the imaginary time method to compute an index-$k$ saddle point ($k$-saddle).
 For the sphere constraint, the CHiSD for a $k$-saddle ($k$-CHiSD) is,